 Before the lockdown, most high school seniors were planning their graduation, prom, and looking forward to college visits, writing their essays for college applications.
 Everything was about their future, and how they were preparing for it.
 It was time for making big decisions and plan for them.
 However, now the situation has changed.
 They know that everything will be back to normal, but the biggest question is when?

-- Greater Good: One of the things that can definitely help your kids to overcome the social distancing stress is a realization that their actions or rather their refraining from going outside is helping the community.
-Discuss how their minimal contribution of deciding to stay home is actually a huge deed that benefits the society.
+One of the things that can definitely help your kids to overcome the social distancing stress is a realization that their actions or rather their refraining from going outside are helping the community.
+Discuss how their minimal contribution of deciding to stay home is actually a huge deed that benefits society.
 How their experience is going to enrich their future lives, what is it that they are more concerned about, and how they can use their skills to be more productive – are some of the things you can talk about with them.
 These discussions will help them to evaluate and strengthen their social standing.

-“Be compassionate and truly listen to your child when they speak about their worries and the fact that they are upset with activities being cancelled.
+“Be compassionate and truly listen to your child when they speak about their worries and the fact that they are upset with activities being canceled.
 It’s important to validate their feelings during this time, even if they are disappointed and sad.
 Ask your child how you can support them through this time.
 It is important to not try and solve their problems when they are upset.
 Just show compassion, validate, and be present.”

 Once the pandemic is over and the social distancing norms are lifted, these teens, high schoolers, college freshmen will eventually have the answers they need.
 But they will come out of this with an experience.
-As parents, all you can do is to help them get positive life lessons from this, and move forward.
+As parents, all you can do is to help them get positive life lessons from this and move forward.